 - Good and inexpensive healthcare – need I say more about this?

 - Strong expat community – this makes the transition much easier.
-According to Jackie at Panama Relocation Tours, expats make up about 10% of Boquete’s population.
+I’ve heard that expats make up about 10% of Boquete’s population.

 - A stable and growing economy – a solid economy makes me feel much more at ease and less fearful of problems like Venezuela’s economic crisis.